I do not have any experience. Can I join?

 But here’s why:

 Like many other art forms, it takes a while before you acquire any basic skills on music.
-Being responsible music educators, we pride ourselves on bringing out the best of each participant.
-We do not think one trial lesson is enough to unplug any true potential in anyone, and hence you should not be writing yourself off after one session either.
+Being responsible music educators, we pride ourselves on bringing out the best in every participant.
+We do not think one trial lesson is enough to unplug any true potential in anyone, and hence you should not be writing yourself off after one lesson either.

 Group Classes vs. Individual Classes

-For participants without any musical experiences, we usually recommend taking up group classes instead of individual, because the course fees are more economical and popularly-priced.
+For participants without any musical experiences, we usually recommend taking up group classes instead of individual (private 1-to-1), because the course fees are more competitive and popularly-priced.
 At the same time, you get to mingle and observe how other participants learn, which improves the efficacy of learning.